pixel-coffee/yydebuginfodocs/docs/source/yydebug_info.rst

            * **line_number** (*number*) -

-               The desired line number of the script..
+               The desired line number of the script.

     **Examples**